-At Prescot Primary School we are committed to enabling all children to access education successfully.
+At Prescot Community Primary & Nursery School we are committed to enabling all children to access education successfully.
 This is an inclusive process; part of this commitment is concerned with establishing a high standard of behaviour throughout the school.

 The way in which pupils and adults behave has a profound effect on all the work that is undertaken.
-Therefore a well thought out approach to this aspect contributes directly to both the social and learning aspects of our school.
+Therefore, a well thought out approach to this aspect contributes directly to both the social and learning aspects of our school.

-To create an atmosphere where children are able to develop a moral awareness and are sensitive to the needs of others and one in which they will show respect and consideration for other people and property.
+We strive to create an atmosphere where children are able to develop a moral awareness and are sensitive to the needs of others and one in which they will show respect and consideration for other people and property.

-To praise and reward positive attitudes to behaviour and work and to maintain fairness and consistency, whilst encouraging self-discipline.
+We praise and reward positive attitudes to behaviour and work and to maintain fairness and consistency, whilst encouraging self-discipline.

 We recognise that high standards are best promoted when everyone (staff, parents and children) have a shared understanding of what is acceptable and unacceptable behaviour.
 By promoting good behaviour we can build individual and collective esteem and encourage good personal relationships.
+We strive to:

-- Ensuring a safe, caring and happy school - Promoting strong learning behaviours in all lessons - Promoting good citizenship, good self-esteem, self-discipline and emotional intelligence - Preventing bullying.
+- Ensure a safe, caring and happy school - Promote strong learning behaviours in all lessons - Promote good citizenship, good self-esteem, self-discipline and emotional intelligence - Prevent bullying.